Ilek Formation

 The Ilek Formation is a Lower Cretaceous geologic formation in Western Siberia.
 Many different fossils have been recovered from the formation.
 It overlies the Late Jurassic Tyazhin Formation and underlies the Albian Kiya Formation.

 The formation was described by L. A. Ragozin in 1935.
 It consists of sands with sandstone concretions, layers of silts, clays and marls.
 Age of the formation, according to a crude 1962 estimate, is Valanginian(?) - Hauterivian - Barremian.
 Its thickness varies greatly, reaching 746 m in Teguldet borehole.
+A more recent 2024 estimate based on invertebrate and vertebrate fossils placed the age of the formation at Barremian–Aptian.

+Age

+The Ilek Formation conformably overlies the Upper Jurassic Tyazhin Formation.
+Gastropods and bivalves of Valanginian age have been recovered from the lower part of the formation, and gastropods and bivalves of Hauterivian to Barremian age have been found in the upper part, as well as Barremian ostracods.
+The age of the Shestakovo 1 locality is poorly constrained.

+Palynological samples from the Shestakovo 3 locality are characteristic of the Aptian.
+No angiosperm pollen has been found at this locality, indicating that it is older than the Albian.
+The upper layers of the formation do contain angiosperm pollen, indicating that part of the formation may extend into the Albian.
+The overlying Kiya Formation is upper Albian based on plant biostratigraphy.